 Contest Maintains Motivation

 When a pandemic interrupts your job search, it’s safe to say that you’re living in extraordinary times.
 Trying to stay motivated when you are isolated during a time like this can be a challenge.
 Communitas employment specialists, Tamara Seebaran Paul McCracken, and Stacey Murdoch (pictured above) realized that the people they serve were going to be experiencing these extraordinary times for quite a while.
-So, they came up with a unique way to stay in touch and keep them motivated: they held a contest.
+So, they borrowed a unique idea that came from their colleagues at Chilliwack Society for Community Living: a contest that would help motivate the people they serve.

 “The contest was designed to keep participants engaged during this time of isolation,” Stacey explains.
 “It helped them set daily goals and stay accountable.”